markl12s/PomoTimer/README.md

     turn_off: what action it does for the "break" part of the timer, defaults to pausing the music using playerctl

 *it can be any number of value types, but instead of days:hour:minutes:seconds it's just increments of 60 hours

+required software to run this are playerctl and cmatrix, both are terminal programs